 Seasoned knowledge of composition, lighting and audio acquisition are essential to the process but the art is in the edit.
 Your videographer must be a storyteller and be able to tell your story about your day in a beautiful and unique way.

 Believe me, I could go on and on, so let me just offer a couple of final thoughts.

 By having your wedding captured on video, you are not only giving yourself a gift but you are giving the gift of "your wedding" to those who could not attend and to your future children.
 Your children will be able to be guests at your wedding.
 Imagine that.
 They can see what mom and dad looked like years ago.
 They can hear what was said throughout that very special day.
 Your wedding video will be a part of your family that can be passed down as a cherished heirloom.

-It could also serve as a living memory for those who have passed on, giving family a chance to see and hear those people once again.
+It could also serve as a living memory for those who have passed, giving loved ones a chance to see and hear their voices once again.

 A video is a long-term investment you pay for now and enjoy for many years to come so I encourage you to seek out a professional videographer, whatever your budget.
 Make that investment.
 You won't regret it.